How much is the monthly payment on a $50,000 HELOC?

 A home equity line of credit (HELOC) works like a credit card secured by your house: you get a credit limit, borrow what you need when you need it, and pay interest only on what you’ve drawn.
-Its lifetime splits into two phases that feel like two different loans:
+Its lifetime splits into two phases that feel like two different loans — which is why there is no single answer to “what is the payment?”

 - Draw period (usually 10 years).
 You can borrow, repay, and re-borrow freely.
 Required payments are typically interest-only — affordable, but your balance never shrinks on its own.